Super Speeder Law

 State 'Super Speeder Law' Gets Tough on Illegal Speeders

-Drivers need to remember:There are safety reasons for posted speed limits.
+Drivers need to remember...there are safety reasons for posted speed limits.
 Any time motorists drive at illegal speeds they put themselves, their passengers and others at tremendous risk.
-Crash forces double on impact with every ten mph increase in speed above fifty.
+Crash forces double on impact with every 10mph increase in speed above fifty.
 Speed reduces the amount of available time needed to avoid a crash.
-Georgia’s new ‘Super Speeder Law’ and fees went into effect January 1st, 2010.
+Georgia’s ‘Super Speeder Law’ and fees went into effect January 1st, 2010.